HachemZarrad/MarvelHero/Readme.md

 `REACT_APP_TS`: //timestamp

 The process is simple, MarvelHero consumes Marvel API, Therefore you need to head to [Marvel Developer Website](https://developer.marvel.com/).
 There you'll get an API key and a private key.
-More details are of course found on mavel website.
+More details are of course found on marvel website.

 ## Running Tests